Georges Van Den Abbeele: Career

 Van Den Abbeele began his academic career as a Tutor and Translator at the Portland School of Languages in 1976, before holding appointment as a Teaching Assistant at Cornell University from 1977 till 1980.
 In 1981, he began teaching at UC Santa Cruz, first as a visiting Assistant Professor and eventually as an Associate Professor of Literature.
 In 1986, he joined Miami University as an Associate Professor of French and Italian and subsequently, also as Associate in the Department of English.
 In 1991, he joined the University of California, Davis, as Associate Professor of French and Italian in 1991, before being promoted to Professor of French and Italian in 1996, and Professor of Humanities in 2005.
 From 2006 till 2010, he served as a Professor of Literature at the University of California, Santa Cruz.
 He subsequently taught at Northeastern University as Professor of English and of Literature, Languages and Cultures.
 Beginning in 2013, he began teaching at the University of California, Irvine, as Professor of Comparative Literature, English, and French, and eventually as Professor of Humanities in 2018.

 Alongside his academic appointments, Van Den Abbeele also held several administrative appointments in his career.
 During his tenure at UC-Davis, he served as a Director of the Humanities Program, Director of the Critical Theory Program, and Director of the Davis Humanities Institute, as well as Chair of the Department of French and Italian, and as Faculty Assistant to the Vice-Chancellor of Research.
 From 1999 till 2007, he served as a President of the Western Humanities Alliance.
 He held appointment as Dean of Humanities at the University of California, Santa Cruz from 2006 till 2010, as Founding Dean of the College of Social Sciences and Humanities at Northeastern University from 2010 till 2013, and as Dean of the School of Humanities at the University of California, Irvine from 2013 till 2018 where he also served as P.I. for the UC-wide Humanities Network Initiative from 2015 to 2018.

-Van Den Abbeele has held several visiting professorships, including UC Berkeley, Harvard University, and the University of Southern California.
+Van Den Abbeele has held several visiting professorships, including University of California, Berkeley, Harvard University, and the University of Southern California.
 In 2003, he was Distinguished Visiting Professor of French at Oberlin College.